 Get training to use a kit

 Once you take a 20 to 40-minute training session you can receive your kit.
 You will learn how to use the kit and identify the signs of overdoses.
-The Opioid Overdose Preventon Coordinator at the Referred Care Centre offers training sessions.
+The opioid overdose prevention coordinator at the Referred Care Centre offers training sessions.
 These can be small group training or individual training sessions.
 Sessions follow COVID-19 protocols.
 Participants are spaced 2 metres apart and wear masks.

 The kits include: 3 syringes, 3 vials of naloxone, gloves, a CPR face shield, and alcohol wipes.

 Once you are trained, let those around you know.
 Keep your kit in a safe place that is easily accessible.

 - Mental Wellness and Substance Use Services, 609 Steele Street in Whitehorse

 - Shoppers Drug Mart pharmacies on Main Street and in the Qwanlin Mall in Whitehorse

 - Walmart Pharmacy

 - Referred Care Clinic Yukon, 210 Elliot Street in Whitehorse